Egypt–Qatar relations: Political disputes

-Relations after the 2013 Egyptian coup d'état
+Strained relations in the post-Morsi era (2013–2021)

-In July 2013, the Egyptian military ousted Qatari-supported president Mohamed Morsi.
-This increased tensions between Qatar and Egypt, with a number of Arab states backing Egypt in this dispute.
-Qatar was chastised by several Arab states for its harboring of Yusuf al-Qaradawi, a Muslim cleric who is alleged to have had a prominent role within the intellectual leadership of the Muslim Brotherhood.
+Following mass protests in 2013 against the Qatar-backed Islamist Egyptian president Mohamed Morsi, in July of that year he was removed from office.
+This led to an increase in tensions between Qatar and Egypt, with a number of Arab states backing Egypt in this dispute.
+Qatar was chastized by several Arab states for its harboring of Yusuf al-Qaradawi, a Muslim cleric who was alleged to have had a prominent role within the intellectual leadership of the Muslim Brotherhood.

-In March 2014, three Arab states removed their ambassadors from Qatar in protest of alleged "interference [by Qatar] in their internal affairs", which included financially supporting the Muslim Brotherhood in Egypt.
+In March 2014, three Arab states removed their ambassadors from Qatar in protest of alleged interference by Qatar in their internal affairs, which included financially supporting the Muslim Brotherhood in Egypt.
 Around December 2014, Qatar moved to mend relations with Egypt amid pressure from other Persian Gulf countries, primarily Saudi Arabia.

 In February 2015, a month after the death of Abdullah of Saudi Arabia, another rift in relations emerged after Egypt conducted an airstrike over an ISIL bastion in Libya following the beheading of Egyptian Copts.
-The airstrikes were condemned by Al Jazeera, who broadcast images of civilian victims.
+The airstrikes were condemned by the Qatari media outlet Al Jazeera, which broadcast images depicting what appeared to be civilian victims.
 Additionally, Qatar's foreign ministry expressed reservations over the airstrikes.
 This prompted Tariq Adel, Egypt's delegate to the Arab League, to accuse Qatar of supporting terrorism.
 Egyptian citizens also launched an online campaign denouncing Qatar.
 The GCC rejected Egypt's accusations and its secretary general regarded the statements to be false.
-Shortly after, Qatar recalled its ambassador to Egypt for consultations.
+Shortly afterward, Qatar recalled its ambassador to Egypt for consultations.

 2017 diplomatic crisis

 On 5 June 2017, the government of Egypt, along with those of Saudi Arabia, Bahrain, and the United Arab Emirates, announced the severance of their diplomatic relations with Qatar.
 The Egyptian Foreign Ministry announced it was closing its operations to Qatari transportation.
-The Egyptian, Saudi, Bahraini, and Emirati governments cited Qatar's continuing support for "terrorism", such as the Muslim Brotherhood.
+The Egyptian, Saudi, Bahraini, and Emirati governments cited Qatar's continuing alleged support for terrorism, such as the Muslim Brotherhood.
 The Muslim Brotherhood in Egypt is banned by the government and considered a terrorist organization.
 Islam Hassan argues "Egypt has had troubled relations with Qatar for many years, except during the presidential period of Mohamed Morsi.
 The Egyptian government has seen Qatar as a source of instability.
 The Egyptian regime also sees that Qatar challenges its rule by financing the Muslim Brotherhood, and other organizations, which the regime has outlawed and consider terrorist organizations.
 Thus, the Egyptian regime has been trying to resist Qatar by any means.
 The current issue between the Saudi bloc and Qatar seemed to be an opportunity to put pressure on Qatar to stop financing the Muslim Brotherhood, its affiliates, and supporters, and to support the Sisi regime."
 To move closer to the Gulf states, Qatar expelled dozens of Muslim Brotherhood leaders of the first and second class, headed by leader Essam Talima, and leader Mahmoud Hussein, who continued to lead the Brotherhood from Turkey, leaving the Muslim Brotherhood with less regional and international backing.